kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ### Risks and Mitigations

 - Increase API calls volume: More objects means more API calls for creation, updates, and watches.
-The mitigation is split the responsibility.`Workload` is rarely updated (as a policy object) while `PodGroup` handles runtime state.
+The mitigation is split the responsibility.
+The `Workload` object is rarely updated (as a template object) while `PodGroup` handles runtime state.
 In addition, `PodGroups` allow per-replica sharding of status updates.

 - Consistency: State is spread across multiple objects (`Workload` and `PodGroup`).
 The mitigation is that the `PodGroup` inlines all runtime state making it self-contained.

 - Race conditions during objects creation: While the design requires controllers to create objects in order (`Workload` -> `PodGroup` -> `Pods`), there is still a possibility of race condition to happen anyway.
 The mitigation is to introduce admission controller to validate the object creation order.
-In addition, `UnschedulableAndUnresolvable` status will be set to serve as last line of defense if `Pods` are created before `PodGroup` is created.
+In addition, `UnschedulableAndUnresolvable` status will be set to serve as last line of defense if `Pods` are created before `PodGroup` is created or `PodGroup` object was deleted in the meantime.

 - Increased etcd size: New object per replica which means more objects in etcd.
 The mitigation is `PodGroups` are owned by controllers with `ownerReferences`, so they are automatically garbage collected when the replica is deleted.
 Also, each `PodGroup` object is small (~1KB) compared to potentially large `Workload` object (~1.5MB) with the embedded `PodGroup` design.